-- Deliver a curriculum through lessons which are knowledge engaged, ambitious and of the highest standard following the MCA Way - The cost of access to enrichment, extra-curricular activities, uniform and other equipment will not be a barrier to student success - Ensure disadvantaged students are challenged in the work that they are set - Act early to intervene at the point need is identified - Adopt a whole school approach in which all staff take responsibility for disadvantagedstudents' outcomes and have high expectations of what they can achieve
+- Deliver a curriculum through lessons which are knowledge engaged, ambitious and of the highest standard following the MCA Way - The cost of access to enrichment, extra-curricular activities, uniform and other equipment will not be a barrier to student success - Ensure disadvantaged students are challenged in the work that they are set - Act early to intervene at the point need is identified - Adopt a whole school approach in which all staff take responsibility for disadvantagedstudents' outcomes and have high expectations of what they can achieve - Break down any economic barrier that would detract from a student's experience of educational opportunity.

-The PP strategy, which is now in its second year of a 3-year cycle will be regularly reviewed and the impact considered to ensure the strategies in place are benefiting students and leading to improved educational outcomes.
+The PP strategy, which is now in its third year of a 3-year cycle will be regularly reviewed and the impact considered to ensure the strategies in place are benefiting students and leading to improved educational outcomes.
 It is acknowledged that no single intervention will lead to overall success and that collaborative working through a clear plan, collaboration and regular review is key to monitoring and ensuring success.